why social engineering attacks are more effective than malware

 Why Malware Is Often a Secondary Stage

-In many breaches, malware appears after social engineering succeeds.
+In many incidents, malware appears only after social engineering succeeds.

 1. Social engineering gains initial access